virtualstaticvoid/rails_simple_config/README.md

 ### Notes

-`SimpleConfig` inherits from [ActiveSupport::OrderedOptions](http://api.rubyonrails.org/classes/ActiveSupport/OrderedOptions.html), so accessing undefined settings will always return `nil`.
+`SimpleConfig` makes use of the [ActiveSupport::OrderedOptions](http://api.rubyonrails.org/classes/ActiveSupport/OrderedOptions.html) class, so accessing undefined settings will always return `nil`.

-In development, the configuration is reloaded upon each request, however, any configuration used within the `application.rb` file or any initializers will _not_ be automatically reloaded, without having to restart your web server.
+In development, the configuration is reloaded upon each request, however, any configuration used within the `application.rb` file and initializers will _not_ be automatically reloaded, without having to restart your web server.

 ## Project Info